-When the original “Godzilla” movie was produced in 1954, it was conceived less as a traditional monster movie and more of a reflection of Japanese societies’ paranoia about nuclear weapons and nuclear fallouts, something still engrained in the public consciousness following the Hiroshima and Nagasaki bombings.
+When the original Godzilla was produced in 1954, it was conceived less as a traditional monster movie and more of a reflection of the paranoia in Japanese society regarding nuclear weapons and nuclear fallouts, something still ingrained in the public consciousness following the Hiroshima and Nagasaki bombings.
 Many sequels followed, each less resembling of the original’s mission statement- and the less said about the debut Hollywood edition to the franchise, the better.
-Director Gareth Edwards’ reboot, the first Godzilla movie in a decade, doesn’t work as well as it should, but it is at least attempts to recreate the social paranoia so engrained in Ishirō Honda’s original work.
+Director Gareth Edwards’ reboot, the first Godzilla movie in a decade, doesn’t work as well as it should, but it at least attempts to recreate the social paranoia so ingrained in Ishirō Honda’s original work.

-Edwards’ made an impressive debut with his micro-budget sci-fi drama “Monsters”, and makes a mostly successful leap to big-budget action- it’s just a shame it couldn’t live up to its full potential.
+Edwards made an impressive debut with his micro-budget sci-fi drama Monsters, and makes a mostly successful leap to big-budget action.
+It’s just a shame Godzilla doesn’t live up to its full potential.